goruck/alexa-ip-cam/README.md

 1. An [Amazon Developers](https://developer.amazon.com/) account.
 2. An [Amazon AWS](https://aws.amazon.com/) account.
-3. IP camera(s) connected to your LAN that support ONVIF and local recordings.
+3. IP camera(s) connected to your LAN that support streaming over RTSP and local recordings.
 4. A Linux machine connected to your LAN.
 I used an existing server running Ubuntu 18.04 but a Raspberry Pi, for example, would be fine.

 ## Installation Steps